Lyptik/soundPlayer-sync-Resolume/README.md

 # soundPlayer-sync-Resolume

-Multi channel sound player synchronized with Resolume
+Multichannel sound player synchronized with Resolume

+Features

+- remote OSC control
+- GUI interface control
+- can shutdown reboot your OSX computer
+- auto Start and loop sound forever
+- sync with Resolume at start of each loop
+- plays 3 mono sounds
+- Channel routing from Interface

+Made with MaxMSP 7.2.2